jabuxas/abyss/README.md

 # abyss
-abyss is a basic http server made for uploading files (logs, images) and then sharing them to the internet
+abyss is a basic single user http server made for uploading files (logs, images) and then sharing them to the internet

 note: this is a project made for learning purposes, you should use other more mature projects if running in production